Home AI When Does AI Help Vs. Hurt Marketing? This Video Ad Platform Aims To Draw The Line

 The organic content falls into one of two baskets: brands’ own preexisting assets, which the AI analyzes and categorizes based on details like the angle of the shot and the image content, or what Gargiulo called Airpost’s “proprietary library.”

-The “library” is made up of stock-like images that aren’t product-specific, like a shot of someone’s home or a couple walking in the park.
-This is content brands have consented to sharing for reuse, rather than generating new AI content or filming a nearly identical scene.
+The “library” is made up of stock-like images that aren’t product-specific, like a shot of someone’s home or a couple walking in the park, shot by Airpost’s digital agency, Ready Set.
+Brands have consented to sharing any of their clips for reuse (so long as they don’t feature a logo or product), rather than generating new AI content or filming a nearly identical scene.

 AI on its own is simply “not good enough” to generate full ads, said Gargiulo.
 People still need to “punch up the copy” or replace a strangely uncanny clip with perhaps a preexisting clip from that library, he said.